Softball: Tyler Legacy rallies by Rockwall-Heath

 The Lady Panthers are scheduled to play host to Kilgore at 6 p.m.
 Tuesday.
 The Lady Bulldogs, coming off a 14-8 win over Spring Hill, are slated to host Lindale at 6 p.m.
 Tuesday.

-LONGVIEW 7, T. HIGH 0: Reagan Rios dominated from the pitcher's circle, driving in a couple of runs to help her own cause as Longview blanked Texas high, 7-0.
+LONGVIEW — Reagan Rios dominated from the pitcher's circle, driving in a couple of runs to help her own cause as Longview blanked Texas High, 7-0, in District 15-5A.

 Rios struck out 15, walked five and allowed just two hits in seven innings.
 At the dish, she had two singles.
 Madison Jones doubled once and singled twice.
 Paris Simpson finished with two hits.
 River Hulsey had a double, single and RBI.
 Betsy Martinez drove in one run, and Reagan Fleet collected two RBI.

-S. SPRINGS 4, P. TREE 0: SULPHUR SPRINGS - Crimson Bryant struck out 19 and walked two, allowing just one hit as Sulphur Springs blanked Pine Tree, 4-0.
+SULPHUR SPRINGS — Crimson Bryant struck out 19 and walked two, allowing just one hit as Sulphur Springs blanked Pine Tree, 4-0, in District 15-5A.

-Kinz Smallwood had two doubles, a single and two RBI to pace the Sulphur Springs offense.
+Kinz Smallwood had two doubles, a single and two RBIs to pace the Sulphur Springs offense.

 Nia Woodson had the lone Pine Tree hit.
 Taylor Burkhart struck out 11, walked two and gave up two earned runs in the six innings in the pitching loss.

-HALLSVILLE 18, MARSHAL 4: HALLSVILLE - Miley Stovall homered, one of eight extra base hits for Hallsville, and the Ladycats built a big lead early on the way to an 18-4 win over Marshall.
+HALLSVILLE — Miley Stovall homered, one of eight extra base hits for Hallsville, and the Ladycats built a big lead early on the way to an 18-4 District 15-5A win over Marshall.

 Stovall finished with two RBI.
 Sara Houston tripled, doubled, singled and drove in three runs.
 Makayla Menchue added a triple and an RBI.
 Jaryn Nelson tripled, doubled and plated three runs.
 Hope Miles had a double and two RBI.
 Lily Soto tripled, singled and drove in one, and Pami Ah Quin finished with two RBI.